adrianosotos/heatmap/README.md

 ## How to run

 Create and `.env` file on root directory following `.env.example` pattern.
-Past your google maps apiKey.
+Paste your google maps apiKey.
 Then:

 ```bash
 # Initial setup